-- Green Eyes: He was the most mystic of the Espada in terms of having a almost otherworldly origin and nature even by Espada standards.
+- Green Eyes: He was the most mystic of the Espada in terms of having an almost otherworldly origin and nature even by Espada standards.
 His personality and nature, in combination with his appearance, made him the Eerie Pale-Skinned Brunette version of the Green Eyes trope.

 - Half the Man He Used to Be: Towards the end of his last fight with Ichigo.
 He does regenerate, but it only extends his life for a little bit before he slowly disintegrates into dust.

 - Healing Factor: He's the only Espada who didn't sacrifice high-speed regeneration for increased attack strength when he became an Arrancar.
-He has the ability to regenerate everything but major organs.
+He has the ability to nigh-instantly regenerate everything but major organs.
 Theoretically, you could break this guy's neck and he'd get up in a few minutes.

 - Heel Face Door Slam: His final speech indicates that he finally understands humans, but he dissolves before he can do anything about it.